quincycheng/aws-sts-chrome-cyberark-psm-plugin/README.md

 ## How does it work?

 1. Using [Web Applications for PSM](https://docs.cyberark.com/Product-Doc/OnlineHelp/PAS/Latest/en/Content/PASIMP/psm_WebApplication.htm?tocpath=Developer%7CCreate%20extensions%7CPSM%20Connectors%7C_____2), the necessary info for generating the federation link is pass the web app, that comes with this plugin, hosted on local component server
-2. The assumeRole API from AWS Javascript SDK](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/STS.html#assumeRole-property), an encoded session token for temporary, limited-privilege credentials is generated
+2. The assumeRole API from [AWS Javascript SDK](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/STS.html#assumeRole-property), an encoded session token for temporary, limited-privilege credentials is generated
 3. The encoded session token is passed to the signinToken.asp page to get the Sign In token, as well as the federation login URL
 4. The user will be redirected to the federation login URL to complete the AWS STS sign in process